Nevada Counseling License Requirements

 Marriage and Family Therapist (MFT)

-Marriage and family therapists (MFTs) are licensed by the Nevada Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors.
+Marriage and family therapists (MFTs) are also licensed by the Nevada Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors (the Board).
 MFTs diagnose and treat mental and emotional disorders using psychotherapy and other counseling techniques in the context of interpersonal relationships.
 MFT applicants must have a 60-credit graduate degree with specific coursework in marriage and family therapy to be eligible.
 In Nevada, the MFT licensure process requires candidates to:

-- Register as a Marriage and Family Therapist Intern (MFT-Intern).
+- Apply online to become a Marriage and Family Therapist Intern (MFT-Intern).

-- Attend an interview and oral exam, if requested by the Board.
+- Attend an interview, if requested by the Board.

 - Request and receive your MFT license.